Shashankdotio/IELTS-tips/README.md

 ---

+#### ➡ Once you register for the exam, you'll receive a physical copy of the official IELTS preparation book via speed post or email.
+Simply going through that material should be sufficient to help you score reasonably well.

+---

 ### 🚀 Step 1: Mock Test First

 Before diving into preparation, I took a **mock test** to assess my level, understand where I stood, and identify which parts needed more attention.
 It also helped me get familiar with the user interface of the computer-based exam.